paull10au/qsyd_InvocableEmailActions/README.md

 Special thanks to:

 - Q Branch Sydney for your continued support.
-- The myriad of Solution Engineers that have requested for, and validated these actions.
+- The myriad of Solution Engineers that have requested for, used and provided feedback on this project.

 ## License